DukeFerdinand/express-react/README.md

 ## Express-React Boilerplate

 #### This is a VERY simple boilerplate I setup to save a bit of time with Webpack and ESLint.
-Doesn't contain a ton of bloated 'demo app' garbage, so it's pretty easy to get going.
+Doesn't contain _too_ much bloated 'demo app' garbage, so it's pretty easy to get going.

 Contains the following packages:
 * Express